Showing posts with label PD - arcade. Show all posts

 Breaking rocks

-Asteroidia, as you've probably guessed by now, is a Munsie-take on the old Asteroids arcade genre.
-This means it's hardly going to win an award for originality, but don't be put off because I've a sneaky suspicion this might be worth your time downloading and playing this rock blaster.
+Asteroidia, as you've probably guessed by now, is a Munsie-take on the Asteroids arcade genre.
+This means it's hardly going to win an award for originality, but don't be put off because I've a sneaky suspicion this might be worth your time downloading this rock blaster.
 Well, it's a Munsie game so that's a given, right?

 To be honest, it's hard to imagine Asteroids looking impressive but, I'll post a screenshot anyhow...